Alternatives to LEED

 The U.S. Green Building Council developed the Leadership in Energy and Environmental Design, or LEED, standards as a way to get independent ratings and verification of environmental claims.
 The standards can help builders and remodelers identify and quantify the sustainability of their buildings.

-However, the badge has been tarnished lately by a scathing report by Henry Gifford, a New York City mechanical systems designer.
-He crunched the numbers behind a USGBC study that found LEED buildings are only 25 to 30 percent more efficient than the average building.
+However, the badge has been tarnished by Henry Gifford, a New York City mechanical systems designer, who crunched the numbers behind a USGBC study that found LEED buildings are only 25 to 30 percent more efficient than the average building.
 Others have long complained that the LEED process is expensive and cumbersome.

 Plenty of alternatives are available, at varying price levels and with varying degrees of effectiveness: